 They bring the steaks, I collect a couple of other items and check out, feeling pretty good about myself.
 I sashay to the car and get in, grab the seat belt, and *whoa* my fly is open!!!
 All the way open!!!
 I mean, seriously!!!!
 O-P-E-N!!

-I’m drowning my embarrassment in these quick and easy Cinnamon Biscuits, because, well, I just don’t know what else to do! zip…..
+I’m drowning my embarrassment in a batch of cinnamon biscuits, because, well, I just don’t know what else to do! zip…..

 - 2 cups all-purpose flour